-On any trip you hope to have sunshine and clear days, but that’s not always the case.
-We recently spent a few days in New Orleans and had one day of torrential downpour.
-But a New Orleans rainy day didn’t stop us from having fun!
+On any vacation you hope to have sunshine and clear days, but that’s not always the case.
+Recently, we spent a few days in New Orleans and had one FULL day of torrential downpour.
+But a New Orleans rainy day didn’t stop us from having fun.
 Oh no, we celebrated Mardi Gras when Mardi Gras wasn’t even going on!

 New Orleans Rainy Day Fun

-Once we received our “ticket” which is in the form of beads (of course), we headed over to the theater to watch a short introductory film about the history of Mardi Gras.
-We were pleasantly surprised with a tasty slice of king cake from a local bakery at the end of the film.
+Once you receive your “ticket” which is in the form of beads but of course, you will head over to the theater to watch a short introductory film about the history of Mardi Gras.
+At the end of the film pick up a tasty slice of king cake brought in from a local bakery.

 About 80% of the extraordinary floats that are paraded down the streets during Mardi Gras are designed and built at this warehouse.
 The artists use papier mâchè to cover the Styrofoam to create an easy medium to paint on.
 And the result is stunning pieces of artwork!

-At this point the tour guide allowed us free time to independently walk around anywhere as long as we didn’t climb up on the floats.
-We also were able to try on some authentic Mardi Gras costumes.
+The guided portion of the tour ends here and the guide allows visitors free time to independently walk around anywhere as long as you don’t climb up on the floats.
+Take as many pictures as you want and try on some authentic Mardi Gras costumes.

 Blaine Kern’s Mardi Gras World Details

 Mardi Gras World Hours